iamtheyammer/branch-env-vars/README.md

 ```

 Technically, this will work, and `*` has priority over `!default`, but this is a poor pattern.
-However, please don't do this.
+Please don't do this.
 Use `!default` and static variables when necessary.
 This leads to weird behavior, is unpredictable, is hard to read, and is **unsupported**, so its functionality may change with updates.
 **Don't do this!**